 - Do you have tenderness/pain around the navicular bone (bump on the medial/inside portion of your foot?)
 YES> –> GET AN XRAY

 The old adage of Rest, Ice, Compression, and Elevation (RICE) for ankle sprain rehab is far outdated.
 Complete rest is one of the worst things you can do following an ankle sprain, and instead, a new acronym called P.O.L.I.C.E is now the recommendation.
 Rest is replaced by Protection, and Optimal Loading.
-This means that early on, we need to protect the injured areas by not overstressing the tissues, but still apply healthy sub-maximal loads to the tissues that actually stimulate the healing process (more on these exact exercises in a bit, but make sure you watched the video at the beginning of this article to learn how to safely progress exercises!
+This means that early on, we need to protect the injured areas by not over-stressing the tissues, but still apply healthy sub-maximal loads to the tissues that actually stimulate the healing process.
+More on these exact exercises in a bit, but make sure you watched the video at the beginning of this article to learn how to safely progress exercises!

 Furthermore, recent research has shown that the individual elements of RICE alone are not effective, apart from icing immediately after the injury for the first few days, if given along with exercise.
 This means that the most important part of ankle sprain rehab is providing protection and optimal loading through exercise, not the rest/icing/compression/elevation that is typically recommended!

 Protection of the injured area immediately after an ankle sprain means that we should strive to not do any activities or movements that cause an increase in baseline pain levels.
-This means that the general rule of thumb for these exercises is only to move within your pain-free ranges!
+This means that the general rule of thumb for these exercises is only to move within your tolerable pain-free ranges!
 Because most ankle sprains involve the ligaments on the outside of the ankle, moving the ankle inwards will typically cause discomfort.
 This is because you are putting a little stretch on the injured ligament, so be cautious with the inward direction in the first week or so!
 You will be able to slowly reintroduce this movement after the initial acute phase of the injury once your symptoms begin to subside.

 Once you get comfortable exploring your pain-free ranges of motion, you can easily use a theraband to begin to apply some resistance to your exercises.
-The goal again is to push as much as you can, without increasing your baseline levels of pain.
+The goal again is to push as much as you can, without increasing your baseline levels of pain too much.

-Once you are able to bear weight and walk comfortably without an increase in baseline levels of pain, your ankle sprain rehab should consist of all standing exercises; ideally on one leg or unstable surfaces to challenge your ankle stability and proprioception.
-The ankle ligaments help provide feedback to your body which assists in things like balance, for focusing on neuromuscular control exercises are a must!
+Once you are able to bear weight and walk comfortably without an increase in baseline levels of pain afterward, your ankle sprain rehab should consist of all standing exercises; ideally on one leg or unstable surfaces to challenge your ankle stability and proprioception.
+The ankle ligaments provide feedback to your body which assists in things like balance, that’s why focusing on neuromuscular control exercises is a must!
 The options are endless for ankle sprain rehab when you reach this stage in your recovery, but some of our favorite exercises are below.

 Single Leg Balance